SwissDataScienceCenter/renku/docs/introduction/what_is_renku.rst

   renku dataset import https://zenodo.org/record/3981451

-The full metadata from the data repository is preserved and mirrored in the knowledge graph for easy retrieval and search.
+The full metadata of the data repository is preserved and mirrored in the Knowledge Graph for easy retrieval and search.

 Provenance of results